bulawebops/bulawebops/README.md

 - 👋 Hi, I’m @bula_webdev
 - 👀 Love Full Stack Development
 - 💞️ Discovering what AI has to offer
-- 📫 How to reach me at the beach
+- 📫 How to reach me at the glitch

 <!---
 bulawebops/bulawebops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.